List of television series canceled before airing an episode: C

 A country-themed show made for ATN-7 in Sydney, Australia.
 In 14 episodes and shot on 16mm film, it had various country music stars appearing as guests, including Rex Dallas and Smoky Dawson.
 American Marty Robbins, who rarely appeared on television, performed "Devil Woman" and "El Paso".
 According to associate producers the LeGarde Twins, the show was pulled when host Digby Wolfe began making demands for high pay and luxuries.
-One episode may have eventually aired on a Saturday morning.
 The series finally aired 48 years later, debuting on January 2, 2011, on CMC in Australia.
 The first episode was filmed in color, which was so expensive that only that episode was in color; As of 2012, that first episode remains lost.